-School’s out for summer, and while children let loose and parents plan vacations and activities, it’s time for marketers to prepare their back-to-school campaigns.
-In the US, an estimated $67BN will be spent on back-to-school purchases in 2022, up 8% YoY.
-What’s more, 35% of this spending is predicted to happen online, presenting a prime opportunity for eCommerce retailers and brands.
+School’s (almost) out for summer, and while children let loose and parents plan vacations and activities, it’s time for marketers to prepare their back-to-school campaigns.
+In the US, an estimated $72BN will be spent on back-to-school purchases in 2023.
+What’s more, last year 65% of spending was done via smartphone, presenting a prime opportunity for eCommerce retailers and brands.

 With that in mind, it’s time to wow your customers with your back-to-school fare.

 Here are 10 ways to get to the top of your email marketing class (with 10 back-to-school email examples to inspire you).

 1) Reduce purchase anxiety with reviews and ratings